imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new TextMagicApi();
-            var checkPhoneVerificationCodeInputObject = new CheckPhoneVerificationCodeInputObject1(); // CheckPhoneVerificationCodeInputObject1 |
+            var checkPhoneVerificationCodeInputObject = new CheckPhoneVerificationCodeInputObject(); // CheckPhoneVerificationCodeInputObject |

             try
             {